Photographing of the Photographer: Vancouver, BC

 Apple has a set of ads: “Shot on iPhone”.
 The problem is that when people make photos on their iPhone/SmartPhone, they don’t get similar results.
 It’s mostly because of:

-So what kind of additional equipment would they be using?
+What kind of additional equipment would they be using?

 - A real cinema lens with an with a clip-on mount that clips on top of the existing lens.
 It significantly improves the quality of the images and costs thousandS of dollars.